particle-iot/docs/src/content/guide/how-to-build-a-product/certification.md

  - **Wikipedia**: [http://en.wikipedia.org/wiki/CE_marking](http://en.wikipedia.org/wiki/CE_marking)
  - **Domain**: Europe

-The CE mark is a manditory conformity marking for certain products sold within the European Economic Area (EEA).
+The CE mark is a mandatory conformity marking for certain products sold within the European Economic Area (EEA).
 It is analogous in that sense to the FCC marking used on devices sold within in the United States.

 ### Integration
 Both the Photon/P0 and P1 are certified and carry the CE marking.
 Section 1.3.1 of the [Guide to the R&TTE Directive 1999/5/EC](http://ec.europa.eu/growth/sectors/electrical-engineering/rtte-directive/) states the following regarding the attachment of antennas to a module that already has documentation of conformance: